Property market Berlin Hellersdorf

 Around 2.500 companies are settled at “Berlin eastside”, which is the biggest connected industrial- business park in Berlin with 1.200 hectare.
 The area is shared with the district Lichtenberg.

 Next to it the Cleantech Business Park opened in September 2015.
 With 90 hectare it is the largest industrial park in Berlin.
 The park has been especially built for manufacturing businesses in the Cleantech sector.
 Ecological factors have already been considered at the exploitation of the area.
 The goal is the fusion of economic growth with climate and environment protection.

 The “Gärten der Welt” in Marzahn-Hellersdorf, with more than 800.000 visitors a year, are exhibiting Chinese, Japanese, Oriental, Balinese and Europe gardening art.
-In line with the international gardening exhibit (“IGA”) in 2017 the English Garden will be opened.
-Around 2,4 Million visitors are estimated for the IGA that year.
+In line with the international gardening exhibit (“IGA”) in 2017 the English Garden was opened.

 Residents in Helelrsdorf are "happy" and in good health.
 It has not always been that way: between 1990 and 2009 suffered from high vacancies and an overaged population.
 The worst year was in 1997, when approximately 28.000 people moved away and only 17.000 moved to the district.
 Today around 262.000 people are living in the district, with 2.500 “New-Hellersdorfers” moving here every year.
 Younger people have a positive impact on the district.

 With the many families moving to Hellersdorf, including children between 9 and 18 years, the birthrate in the district is also rising again.
 The low-priced apartments and the well-developed social infrastructure are especially appreciated by young families.
 Hellersdorf offers a variety of kindergartens and schools close to the houses and apartments.